ArdescoConsulting/Telramian/README.md

 Use Raspberry Pi Imager to install the **raspbian lite** on an SD card.
 ## Download script
 Download **telramian.sh** to the **boot** partition on the sd card.
-On Windows this is the only partionion you can see and contains files such as cmdline.txt, config.txt,....
+On Windows this is the only partition you can see and contains files such as cmdline.txt, config.txt,....

 If you want to login via ssh instead of the console, create an **empty file** with name  **ssh** in the same folder.
 ## Create additional user (optional)